arup-group/speckleGSA/README.md

 ## About Speckle

 Speckle reimagines the design process from the Internet up: an open source (MIT) initiative for developing an extensible Design & AEC data communication protocol and platform.
 Contributions are welcome - we can't build this alone!

+## Notes

+SpeckleGSA is written and maintained by [Mishael Nuh](https://gitlab.arup.com/Mishael.Nuh).